sholladay/dotfiles/README.md

     cp -R "/path/to/common"/. "$HOME"/;
     ````

-2. Copy all of the files from a sensible OS directory.
+2. Copy all of the files from the relevant platform directory.
     ````sh
     cp -R "/path/to/osx"/. "$HOME"/;
     ````